Securing The Financial Support That Your Child Needs

 Parents sometimes attempt to handle their child support matters alone.
 Child support is a complex concept.
 Mistakes can be made without assistance from a legal professional, leading to issues with child support.
-At the Law Office of Sarah Turner, we will uncover any hidden income from your ex, and we will fight to secure a fair amount of child support for your family.
+At the Law & Mediation Office of Sarah Turner, we will uncover any hidden income from your ex, and we will fight to secure a fair amount of child support for your family.

 How Is Child Support Determined?